lukaszwojcikdev/ogonki/README.md

-## Making Life Easier for Programmers: A Simple Solution to Diacritical Marks in Text Files ##
+## Making Life Easier for Programmers: A Simple Solution to Diacritical Marks in Text Files (66 languages) ##

 # DESCRIPTION